alitteneker/processing-project/README.md

 Currently, the application this produces is not interactive beyond the setting of vertices on the initial image.
 Look into the TestSketch/Test.java file for more information on modifying the parameters of the simulation.

-To view a report on the status of the work done for this project thus far, select the ProjectReport.pdf file.
+To view a report on the status of the work done for this project thus far, view the 'Experiments in Particle Swarm Optimizations with Active Contour Models' file.